caffeaulait/caffeaulait/README.md

 - 💼 Currently working as a software engineer at ByteDance, based in Shanghai, China
 - 🎯 Focused on back-end development using Go and Java, also experienced with JS
 - 🎓 Graduated from Unimelb with Master's degree in Information Technology
-- ⚡  Fun fact: there is still no ternary operator in Golang today
 - 💬 Connect with me on [LinkedIn](https://www.linkedin.com/in/yang-lu-097782134/).
 - 📫 Reach me at yang.youngsoul@gmail.com